cisco-ce/roomos.cisco.com/doc/MTR/AOSPStaging.md

 ### <a name="cisco_what_register"></a>What does it mean to register as ready for migration?

-By registering your organization as ready, you will be allowed to receive any future release with AOSP DM.
+By registering your organization as ready, you will receive AOSP DM software as well as future updates.
 See more about the release schedule in the section below.

 ### <a name="cisco_sw_release_plan"></a>Control Hub Release Plan for RoomOS and AOSP Device Management Software